jenkins-chrome-ext/jenkins-chrome-ext/README.md

 * You can see the commiter name(s) below each build on a Jenkins job page.
 * You can highlight some commiters in the list, like yourself, or your team members.
+* You can see the comments added by each commiter via a tooltip.
 * You can easily contact a commiter via a simple click.

 ## License